Sexual Assault Definitions

 Stalking: Stalking is a course of conduct directed at a specific person that would cause a reasonable person to feel fear.
 Stalking can take place in person, over the phone, on the internet, or any other form of contact.
 Stalking is serious, often violent, and can escalate over time.
 No two stalking situations are alike.

 If you are being stalked on campus and the perpetrator is located outside of the District of Columbia, you still have rights and can file for an Order of Protection.
-For more information, contact Chief Adrienne Murray at (202) 884-9111.
+For more information, contact Chief Kelvin Contee at (202) 884-9111.

 For more information on stalking, and to find more support resources, go to the National Center for Victims of Crime Stalking Resource Center.